-You will need to enroll in a graduate program to earn your counseling license.
+Students need to enroll in a graduate program to earn their counseling license.
 Kansas requires at least 60 hours of coursework in counseling.
-If your master’s program was shorter, or if you lack coursework in some content areas, you will need to make those up.
-A total of at least 45 semester hours, or the equivalent, should be in the ten core areas listed below.
-You must earn at least two semester hours (or the equivalent) in each of these content areas:
+Those missing coursework need to make up the requisite hours.
+A total of at least 45 semester hours, or the equivalent, should cover the 10 core areas listed below.
+Students must earn at least two semester hours (or the equivalent) in each of these content areas:

 - Counseling theory and practice

 - Career and lifestyle foundations